 It’s also important to know that Korea is the most ‘connected’ country in the world when it comes to Internet and cell phone coverage.
 There is free wi-fi on every street corner!

 The Korean language (known as Hangul) is a very common Asian language that foreigners study.
-It is widely considered as the easiest Asian language to learn for a few reasons.
+It is widely considered the easiest Asian language to learn for a few reasons.
 First, it has a phonetic alphabet with 14 consonants and 10 vowels.
-Every letter/vowel is always pronounced the same way and there are hardly any irregular verbs.
+Every letter/vowel is always pronounced the same way, and there are hardly any irregular verbs.

 Once you can master reading and writing Hangul (it’s very easy), you are off to the races!
 The Korean government subsidizes language courses for foreigners, so they are very cheap (and sometimes free) to join.

-Most Korean universities offer Hangul classes for foreigners and there are frequent foreigner meet-ups to practice speaking.
+Most Korean universities offer Hangul classes for foreigners, and there are frequent foreigner meet-ups to practice speaking.
 You’d be surprised by how fast you can pick up Korea, even if you are just here for a few weeks!

 Put some effort into learning the language!
 As I mentioned before, you can easily learn how to read and write the entire Korean alphabet within 3 hours.
 Also, it’s a good idea to know the words for “please” and “thank you” before you arrive.
-Koreans really appreciate when you can say these basic words and they will acknowledge you when you put effort into learning their language.
+Koreans really appreciate when you can say these basic words, and they will acknowledge you when you put effort into learning their language.

-Of course, it depends on how much you want to buy and how many beers you enjoy on the weekends, but $300 will absolutely cover all your transportation costs, meals and even some extra goods.
+Of course, it depends on how much you want to buy and how many beers you enjoy on the weekends, but $300 will absolutely cover all your transportation costs, meals, and even some extra goods.
 If you want, you can work on the side to make some extra cash.

-A good place to look is in Itawon (the foreigner district of Seoul) as they are always looking for native English speakers.
+A good place to look is in Itaewon (the foreigner district of Seoul) as they are always looking for native English speakers.
 You can also earn some good money by tutoring English for individual families.

 Korean society is based on the hierarchy system of social status.
 When two Koreans meet each other, they subconsciously determine who has a higher status.
 Simply put, it is always man before woman and old before young.
 Therefore, the oldest Korean men are shown the utmost respect from anyone he interacts with.

 Instead of shaking hands, everyone bows when they greet each other.
 It is just their way of saying hello.
 If you are a foreigner, you can get away without bowing, but Koreans will show their respect when you follow their customs.
-Other than that, just be polite, smile often and people will go out of their way to talk to you.
+Other than that, just be polite, smile often, and people will go out of their way to talk to you.
 It happens all the time!

-You do not need to worry too much about health and safety, because they both aren’t issues in Korea.
+You do not need to worry too much about health and safety because they aren’t issues in Korea.
 Unlike other parts of Asia, there is no need to get shots prior to arriving for malaria or other diseases.
 Korea is very westernized and modern, and the health care system is flawless.

 If you happen to get sick, they will take very good care of you at the hospital and it’s extremely cheap to get any medications.
 It’s actually so cheap, that people come from all over the world to get surgeries done in Korea.